 Recovery is Attainable

 At Positive Sobriety Institute, Dr. Dan Angres and his team of addiction experts focus on providing comprehensive, multidisciplinary treatment for drug use disorders.
 Our Illinois drug rehab center has been successful for many years at appropriately treating individuals who are addicted and providing ongoing support post-treatment so that addiction can remain in remission.
-Treatment at Positive Sobriety Institute includes many facets, however, most importantly, recovery begins with self-awareness, cultivating a program of well-being, and maintaining a long-term goal of sobriety.
+Treatment at Positive Sobriety Institute in Chicago includes many facets, however, most importantly, recovery begins with self-awareness, cultivating a program of well-being, and maintaining a long-term goal of sobriety.